jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 -----

 Security & users:
-Why on earth you have to login everywhere, why can’t you be a single user on the internet, and you’ve got access rights.
+Why on earth you might login everywhere, why can’t you be a single user on the internet, and you’ve got access rights.
 The access rights to a certain site are just added to your rights.

 ### Loose Ideas